voipnuggets/flux-generator/README.md

 - The API is designed to be compatible with Stable Diffusion Web UI's API format
 - Default port is 7860, can be changed with `--api-port`
+- Use `--listen` flag to allow connections from Docker or other machines
 - CORS is enabled to allow requests from web UIs
 - The schnell model uses 2 steps by default, while the dev model uses 50 steps